Introduction

 How Does VenaSeal Work?

 The VenaSeal procedure involves the percutaneous placement of a small catheter through the skin using minimally invasive techniques.
 In place of heat energy, the catheter delivers small amounts of vein glue to the targeted segments of the saphenous vein under ultrasound guidance.
 Once the affected vein is closed, blood is immediately re-routed through other healthy veins in the leg.
 Because VenaSeal does not use any heat energy, there is minimal need for even local anesthesia during the procedure.
 Stockings are usually not necessary after VenaSeal treatment.
-This provides an added comfort for patients and sooner returns to normal activities.
+This provides added comfort for patients and allows them to return to normal activities sooner.

 How Effective is the VenaSeal Procedure?